moodle/devdocs/general/community/meetings/index.md

 Developer meetings are open to anyone interested in Moodle development.

 :::important
-Our next Developer meeting is May 2024.
+Our next Developer meeting is July 2024.
 The agenda is not confirmed yet.
 If there are any topics that you would like to present or discuss at our next developer meeting, please contact [Olga Koenig](https://moodle.org/user/profile.php?id=6165464).

 :::